idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 The outflow boundary condition is a pressure boundary condition.
 Since this model does not include flow in the outer reflector, all the flow goes through the defueling chute.
 The velocity is very high in this region, causing a large pressure drop.
-This is a known issue of the simplified model.
+This is a known result of the simplified model.
 This boundary condition is a fully developed flow boundary condition.
 It may only be used sufficiently far from modifications of the flow path.

 !listing /pbfhr/steady/ss1_combined.i block=FVBCs/outlet_p